mukeenanyafiq/cms_sekolahku_api/README.md

 ```

 # Contribution
-This module isn't complete.
+This module is not complete yet.
 There are still many information to acquire that haven't been implemented in this API.
 With your help, it would be a lot faster to complete this project!

 You can contribute in this project by making a new [pull request!](https://github.com/mukeenanyafiq/cms_sekolahku_api/pulls) Anything that would improve this module a bit